-ABOUT THE KNOCKOUT
+ABOUT THE KNOCKOUT HEALTH CHALLENGE

-HOW THE CHALLENGE WORKS
+HOW THE KNOCKOUT HEALTH CHALLENGE WORKS

 The NSW Knockout Health Challenge (KHC) commissioned an Aboriginal artist Dennis Golding to create logo and branding for the program.
 The logo’s background and meaning are outlined below.

 The logo comes from an original art graphic that has been produced for the overall branding style of this concept.
 The logo is influenced by a cultural element that signifies campsites or meeting places which travel as demonstrated with the swirling lines.
 Bringing together the three elements will strengthen the themes and values that brings communities together to work, share and learn from each other; and to improve a healthy lifestyle.
 The colour that have been introduced to this revised logo serves as a reflection of the different lands/ochres within all NSW Aboriginal communities.
 The lighter tones (yellows) become faded into the darker tones (reds)as a way to depict the depth of ochres between inland and coastal areas.
 The KHC works closely and engages with Aboriginal communities across NSW to be part of this experience and to support communities to improve better health and well-being.
 The theme of this concept is working together as a group and achieving greater success from the help and support of communities.